hestia-owner-dp/website.dp/src/site/mission/en/index.md

 ## The problem

-You give sensitive data away without knowing what or why.
+You give sensitive data away without knowing who, what or why.
 Dating privacy seeks to clarify that uncertainty to protect your privacy.
 We want to balance the benefits and disadvantages of sharing your intimate information so you can take control of your exposure online; and at the same time to make dating apps best tailored to user’s interests and not merely for commercial enterprises.

 Data helps apps to put users in contact with each other.
 You meet somebody outside your network and with different characteristics who you didn’t even know you liked.
 But it also comes with privacy risks: unknown users see a lot of information about your identity, you are only introduced to people who the app considers right for you, you meet people without any guarantees about their real identity, your data is used for ads that are not necessarily relevant to your tastes but help the app earn money.